San Francisco Couples Counseling, Dating Coaching, + Relationship Therapy

 Love Yourself to Love "The One"

 As Valentine’s Day approaches, I find myself thinking about the meaning of love and relationships even more than usual.
 We often think, and Hallmark might encourage us to believe, that love is something that exists only in relationship and between people.
 In reality, love is an expression and an extension of an inner state of being.
 When you realize this, something awesome happens.
 You realize that love is something that can be cultivated within yourself and is not dependent on another person.
-Once you cultivate it, you can create greater levels of love and
+Once you cultivate it, you can create greater levels of love and happiness in your life and see more love reflected back to you.

 There are many practices that help us open our heart, from practicing gratitude, to practicing forgiveness (especially radical forgiveness) to practicing compassion and self-compassion.
 This Valentine’s Day, whether you have a partner or not, I encourage you to take some time to yourself to grow and cultivate your own ability to love.
 Your heart is a muscle, so make it work to help it grow!